Family of missing north-east man Ruairidh Sandison informed after body found - Evening Express

 The family of missing 24-year-old Ruairidh Sandison have been informed, however formal identification has yet to take place.

-A Police Scotland spokesman said: “Police can confirm at midday today the body of a man was found off the north-east cost at Boddam.
+A Police Scotland spokesman said: “Police can confirm at midday today the body of a man was found on the north-east cost at Boddam.

 “Formal identification has yet to take place but the family of 24-year-old Ruairidh Sandison have been informed.”